Harvb2000/reminderapp/readme.md

 ## How to set this project on your computer

-This project requires the a script from the Vue.Js website [Vue.Js script](https://cdn.jsdelivr.net/npm/vue@2.5.13/dist/vue.js)
+This project requires the a script from the Vue.Js website: [Vue.Js script](https://cdn.jsdelivr.net/npm/vue@2.5.13/dist/vue.js)

+All you need to do is clone this repository